-The FROM clause is a mandatory clause in a SelectExpression.
-It specifies the tables (TableExpression) from which the other clauses of the query can access columns for use in expressions.
+The FROM clause is a mandatory clause in a selectExpression.

+It specifies the tables (tableExpression) from which the other clauses of the query can access columns for use in expressions.
+See selectExpression for more information.

 '''

-FROM TableExpression [ , TableExpression ]
+FROM tableExpression [ , tableExpression ]

 '''

 '''

 SELECT Cities.city_id

 FROM Cities

 WHERE city_id < 5

--- other types of TableExpressions
+-- other types of tableExpressions

 SELECT TABLENAME, ISINDEX

 FROM SYS.SYSTABLES T, SYS.SYSCONGLOMERATES C

 WHERE T.TABLEID = C.TABLEID

 ORDER BY TABLENAME, ISINDEX

 -- force the join order

-SELECT
+SELECT '

 FROM Flights, FlightAvailability

 WHERE FlightAvailability.flight_id = Flights.flight_id

-AND FlightAvailability.segment_number = Flights.segment_number
+AND FlightAvailability.segment number = Flights.segment number

 AND Flights.flight_id < 'AA1115'

--- a TableExpression can be a joinOperation.
+-- a tableExpression can be a join operation.
 Therefore

 -- you can have multiple join operations in a FROM clause

-'''

-'''

-SELECT COUNTRIES.COUNTRY, CITIES.CITY_NAME, FLIGHTS.DEST_AIRPORT
+SELECT COUNTRIES.COUNTRY, CITIES.CITY NAME, FLIGHTS.DEST_AIRPORT

 FROM COUNTRIES LEFT OUTER JOIN CITIES

 ON COUNTRIES.COUNTRY_ISO_CODE = CITIES.COUNTRY_ISO_CODE

 LEFT OUTER JOIN FLIGHTS

-ON Cities.AIRPORT = FLIGHTS.DEST AIRPORT
+ON Cities.AIRPORT = FLIGHTS.DEST_AIRPORT

 '''